 Stay positive!
 Keeping a positive mindset is important.
 Once you determine the reasons your home didn't sell the first time, change what needs to be fixed and you'll walk away with a successful transaction!
 You'll be celebrating like Will and Carlton!

-Hopefully by the end of this article you're able to answer the question 'Why didn't my home sell?'
+Hopefully, by the end of this article, you're able to answer the question 'Why didn't my home sell?'
 If not, it could be because you didn't choose the best time to sell or one of these shocking reasons for why your home didn't sell.
+It's likely that you will begin to receive expired listing letters from Realtors offering their services to help.

 If you’re selling your home and want to ask questions about why your home didn’t sell we will give you honest answers, you can reach out to us here or by dropping us a line in the comments section below.